joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Animations</summary>
-<p>To be able to use animations to deliver status, feedback, direct manipulation and help users visulaize the results of their actions.
+<p>We expect fellows to be able to use animations to deliver status, feedback, direct manipulation and help users visulaize the results of their actions.
 Know content animations: </p>
 <ul>
 <li>Property-based animations: create animations by changing the properties of a view</li>
 <li>View Controller Transitions: define custom transitions from one view controller to another</li>